dragonfly-science/django-pigeonpost/README.md

 The kereru or [New Zealand wood pigeon](http://en.wikipedia.org/wiki/New_Zealand_Pigeon) is a large fruit-eating forest pigeon, endemic to New Zealand.
-The population declined considerably duing the 20th century, due to pressure form habitat destruction and from introduced mammalian pests. while it is beautiful bird, it is a clumsy, noisy flyer.
+The population declined considerably duing the 20th century, due to pressure form habitat destruction and from introduced mammalian pests.
+While it is beautiful bird, it is a clumsy, noisy flyer.
 As far as we know, it has not been used for carrying either letters or email.